varocketry/guitar-mastery-hub/public/lessons/lesson_014_first_complete_song_stand_by_me.md

 **Solution 2: Anchor fingers**
 - Find fingers that don't need to move
-- Example: A to F#m â†’ No fingers stay, but both use 2nd/4th frets
+- Example: A to F#m → No fingers stay, but both use 2nd/4th frets
 - Use positional awareness

 **Solution 3: Slow down more**